Virginia Walmart mass shooting survivor files $50M lawsuit

 Store supervisor Andre Bing, 31, fatally shot six employees and wounded several others before he died of an apparent self-inflicted gunshot, police said.

-The lawsuit alleges that Bing “had a personal vendetta against several Walmart employees and kept a ‘kill list’ of potential targets prior to the shooting.”
+The lawsuit also says that Bing “had a personal vendetta against several Walmart employees and kept a ‘kill list’ of potential targets prior to the shooting.”

 The list is in reference to a “death note” found on Bing’s phone and released Friday by authorities.
 The note appeared to contain specific references to people he worked with, but authorities redacted their names.